-Pay close attention to your Status of Registration posted on WebSIS after the second week.
+Pay close attention to your Status of Registration posted on WebSIS.
 Please notify DUSP Student Services (7-346) if you find errors or have questions. *Please note that Harvard subjects will not appear until the 5th week of classes.

 Subjects may be added during the first five weeks of the semester prior to Add Date and dropped by Drop Date, which is in the 12th week of the term.
-Changes in registration are made on Add/Drop forms and must be signed by the faculty advisor.
-Forms are available in the DUSP Student Services Office (7-346) and should be returned there once completed.
+Changes in registration are made though an Add/Drop/Change form and must be approved by the instructor (when needed) and a student's academic advisor.

 Registration changes after the posted deadlines can only be made by petition.
 In addition, students are fined for each subject added to registration after the Add Date and for each subject dropped after the Drop Date.

 More information on changing the status of a subject can be found on the Registrar's website: http://web.mit.edu/registrar/reg/add-drop.html

 Petitions are required when:

 - a student wants to add or drop a subject after the Institute deadline

 - a grade of "I" is changed to a letter grade after the deadline, (Add Date of the term following that in which the "I" grade was given)

 - to correct errors in registration after the deadline